-Congressionally Directed Spending should be available for the same "period of availability" as other federal funds in the same account.
-That could be for one year, two years, or five years depending on the project type.
+CDS should be available for the same period of availability as other federal funds within the same account.
+The timeline varies depending on the type of project.

 If I get a Congressionally Directed Spending award this year does that mean I will get one in the future?